melodygr/microsoft_movie_analysis/README.md

 </p>

 #### What is the correlation between average production budget and total revenue?
 The average total revenue throughout the years has also increased with production cost.
-This direct corrolation could be possibly just be because of inflation in general costs.
+This direct correlation could be possibly just be because of inflation in general costs.

 [View the data calculation notebook](https://github.com/melodygr/microsoft_movie_analysis/blob/main/Notebooks/Box_Office_Trends.ipynb "Visualizations Notebook").
 <p align="center">